Yemen SIG

 Workplan

-Activity: Political advocacy work (politicians) with Yemeni diaspora
+Activity: Political advocacy work (politicians) with Yemeni diaspora via National Peace Movement

 Target date: Develop a project proposal on reintroducing PHC in 3 of Taiz districts

-Named lead: Taher Qassim
+Named lead: TQ

 Outputs: Attendance at relevant group meetings and events.
 Sharing of events with wider network.
-To write a summary of involvement as part of quarterly communications

 Progress to date: Potential Courses are: Research methods, Critical Appraisal and Literature review